DFE-Digital/bat-design-history/app/posts/register-of-training-providers/2025-02-20-adding-an-address-using-a-postcode-address-finder.md

 - county
 - postcode

-Users can change the address details depending on the route they took to get to this page.
+Users can change the address details depending on their route to this page.

-If users came to this page from the ‘Select address’ page, selecting a ‘Change’ or ‘Back’ link will take them to the ‘Select address’ page.
+If users come to this page from the ‘Select address’ page, selecting a ‘Change’ or ‘Back’ link will take them to the ‘Select address’ page.

-If users came to this page from the ‘Enter address’ page, selecting a ‘Change’ or ‘Back’ link will take them to the ‘Enter address’ page.
+If users come to this page from the ‘Enter address’ page, selecting a ‘Change’ or ‘Back’ link will take them to the ‘Enter address’ page.

-If some of the address fields do not have any information, or the user has not entered information, for example, address lines 2 and 3 and county, we leave the field blank rather than remove them to avoid confusion.
+If some address fields do not have any information, or the user has not entered information, for example, address lines 2 and 3 and county, we leave the field blank rather than remove them to avoid confusion.

 Once users select ‘Save address’, they return to the provider details page, and we display an ‘Address added’ success message.